PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 ### Support for self-hosted users

-It's fine to politely users them to the docs for [self-serve open-source support](/docs/self-host/open-source/support#support-for-open-source-deployments-of-posthog) and ask them to file a GitHub issue if they believe something is broken in the docs or deployment setup.
+It's fine to politely direct users to the docs for [self-serve open-source support](/docs/self-host/open-source/support#support-for-open-source-deployments-of-posthog) and ask them to file a GitHub issue if they believe something is broken in the docs or deployment setup.
 We do not otherwise provide support for self-hosted PostHog.

 ### How to help customers